Sarasota Concert Association

 A History of Outstanding Music

-For more than 75 years, the Sarasota Concert Association has brought celebrated artists from around the world to our region.
+For more than 78 years, the Sarasota Concert Association has brought celebrated artists from around the world to our region.
 The organization was launched in 1938 by members of the Women’s Club who wanted to bring affordable, world-class concerts to Sarasota.
 We’ve stayed true to that mission ever since.
-By remaining an all-volunteer group, SCA continues to showcase the world’s greatest performers at a relatively low admission price.
+SCA continues to showcase the world’s greatest performers at a relatively low admission price.